anastassiavybornova/bike-node-planner/README.md

 Fourth, customize the BikeNodePlanner analysis by providing your preferred user settings.
 Detailed instructions are [here](./docs/step04_customize_settings.md).

+## Step 5: Open `workflow.qgz` in QGIS

+Open the QGIS project `workflow.qgz`, located in the main folder of this repository (which you downloaded at Step 1).
+Initially, `workflow.qgz` is an empty file; you will populate it with your data and results in Step 6 below.

-## Step 5: Run the BikeNodePlanner evaluation in QGIS, and explore results!
+## Step 6: Run the BikeNodePlanner evaluation in QGIS, and explore results!

-Fifth, the fun begins!
-Now you can run the BikeNodePlanner evaluation in QGIS, and explore the results.
-Detailed instructions are [here](./docs/step05_run_evaluation.md).
+Now, the fun begins!
+Run the BikeNodePlanner evaluation in QGIS, and explore the results.
+Detailed instructions are [here](./docs/step06_run_evaluation.md).

 ***